Oneiroi/Saiweb.co.uk/source/_posts/2015-11-26-highly-obfusticated-php-webshell.markdown

 Standard, boring crap right ?

 Well this post isn't to focus on how it happened, nor why it happed.

-Simply put the php file itself I found very interesting.
+Simply put the php file itself I found *very interesting*.

 # PHP Code obfustication

-Sure, code obfustication is not something new, heck tools like msfvenom allow you to choose from a variety of obfustication methods the premis for which is to avoid signatures for "known bad" files, and thus avoid common signatures (which is why you should not rely solely on signature bases analysis).
+Sure, code obfustication is nothing new.
+Heck tools like msfvenom allow you to choose from a variety of obfustication methods the premis for which is to avoid signatures for "known bad" files, and thus avoid common signatures (which is why you should not rely solely on signature bases analysis).

-The thing is the overwhelming majority of webshell obfustication is done through "packing", you'll see it use base64, gzinflate, eval and it's a pretty common standard.
+The thing is the overwhelming majority of webshell obfustication is done through "packing", you'll see it use base64, gzinflate, eval and that's a pretty common standard.

-Not this little bastard, and that's why this got my attention
+Not this little *bastard*, and that's why this got my attention

 Head of the file: